Marc Terenzi

 Marc Eric Terenzi (born June 27, 1978) is an American pop singer and reality show participant.
-He was a member of the boy band Natural and was married to German pop/soul singer Sarah Connor from 2005 to 2008.
+He was a member of the boy band Natural and was married to German pop/soul singer Sarah Connor from 2004 to 2010.
 They have a son named Tyler and a daughter named Summer.

 Early life

 Terenzi was born in Natick, Massachusetts to Italian-American parents Peter and Antoinette.
 At the age of three, his grandmother began training him at her dance studio.
-At the age of seven, he learned how to play piano at his mother's church by teaching himself.
+At the age of seven, Terenzi learned how to play piano at his mother's church by teaching himself.
 He also learned to play guitar himself after his father gave him a guitar for Christmas.

 At the age of 12, he began to act and host a Boston-based TV show called Studio A.T.V.

 Terenzi moved to Florida with a friend named Damion with little funds.

 Musical career

 Natural

 After arriving in Florida, Terenzi took on various jobs including a stint as a bouncer at the House of Blues in Orlando.

 Terenzi eventually befriended an actor named Ben Bledsoe.
 In 1999, the pair soon teamed up with Michael Johnson, Patrick King, and later Josh Horn to form the boy band Natural.

 The band created a buzz in the Orlando area eventually attracting attention from boy band mogul Lou Pearlman.
 Signed with Transcontinental Records they released their first single "Put Your Arms Around Me" in 2001.
 The single peaked at No. 12 in the German charts.

 With American success lacking the group continued to release in Germany.
 Their debut album Keep It Natural peaked at No. 2 in the German charts.
 By 2004, they had released two albums and nine singles.

 In 2002, Terenzi met German pop singer Sarah Connor.
 The couple began a relationship covertly despite Pearlman's wishes.
 Pearlman had rules for his boy bands: "No facial hair, no girlfriends, and no drinking in public."
 In 2004, Connor became pregnant and the couple was soon engaged.
 No longer able to keep the relationship secret, Pearlman wanted to replace Terenzi in the band.
 However, the other members refused and Natural disbanded after their final tour in 2004.